Steal From Dwelling House

 Where the value of the property is less than $5,000 the matter will be finalised in the Local Court unless the Department of Public Prosecutions elects to have the matter finalised in the District Court.

-If the matter remains in the Local Court the court can only impose a maximum penalty of two years imprisonment.
+If the matter remains in the Local Court the court can only impose a maximum penalty of two years imprisonment for a single charge.